I started playing in the massive, on-line, multi-player

 share the same adventures.
 In these shared adventures each character

 You and your party are alone in the game, except for game-generated

 characters called NPCs (non-player characters) and monsters.
-It is a
+It

-Builds).
+building (called Builds).
 You have a choice of skills to put in your

 skill bar.
-You give points to a list of characteristics like strength, tactics in the case of a Warrior character.
+You give points to a list of characteristics like strength

+and tactics in the case of a Warrior character.
 Weapon strength, your

 protect you and give you advantages.
 It takes thought and experience

 to do this well.
 Players often share Builds with each other, so a

 body of common knowledge is built up.

-One of the more interesting characters is the Necromancer who is always
+One of the more interesting characters is the Necromancer who is

-minions which fight away on your side until they sort of fade off like
+these as zombie-like minions which fight on your side until they sort

-types, so the build and talents of a Necromancer
+number of character types, so the build and talents of a Necromancer

 differ from those of the healing Monks or battle-ready Warriors.
 I

 like to have a character for each class, so it adds up.
 New installments

 of the game added new character classes such as the scythe-wielding

 You bring your character along through various hairy adventures of